NeuralEnsemble/libNeuroML/neuroml/nml/README.md

 Generate with Python 3.9, generateDS version 2.39.9

 - all tests pass
-- requires us to not use `--use-getter-setter=none`, which causes test failures.
+- `--use-getter-setter=none`, which causes test failures because of probable generateDS bug.
+See: https://sourceforge.net/p/generateds/tickets/20/
-- requires us to manually patch one or two conversions to work around https://sourceforge.net/p/generateds/tickets/13/
+- also requires us to manually patch one or two conversions to work around https://sourceforge.net/p/generateds/tickets/13/

 #### March 26, 2020